elsanussi-s-mneina/dvorak_virtual_keyboard_in_html_javascript/README.md

 # Introduction
-This is an application that runs in the web browser, and allows the user to type using the DVORAK keyboard layout without having to install it anywhere.
+This is an application that runs in the web browser, and allows the user to type using the Dvorak keyboard layout without having to install it anywhere.

 ## Use Case
-You are used to typing with DVORAK, but often have to type on computers without DVORAK installed.
-Installing DVORAK on the other computers would be too inconvenient.
+You are used to typing with Dvorak, but often have to type on computers without Dvorak installed.
+Installing Dvorak on the other computers would be too inconvenient.

 ## User Requirements
   - Web browser with Javascript enabled